Latin names: Pecten fumatus

 Wild Caught - Australia

 The Commonwealth scallop fishery operates in Bass Strait, adjacent to scallop fisheries in VIC and TAS state waters.
 The TAS fishery operates in various regions around the island, dependent on where scallops can be found at the beginning of a fishing season.
 Some areas are closed to all scallop dredging activity.
-The VIC scallop fishery was closed due to stock staus concerns 2010-2013.
+The VIC scallop fishery was closed due to stock status concerns 2010-2013 and has more recently reopened to conduct exploratory fishing to assess if the scallop stock has recovered.

 It is fairly complex for fisheries scientists to assess the stock status of scallops, as their populations naturally fluctuate significantly from year to year, and are usually described as ‘boom and bust’.
 Stock status information comes from annual dredge surveys at the beginning of each fishing season, which is then used to set the quota for the permitted catch.